sheha919/Coding-Dojo-Project1/README.md

 | Outlet_Type               | object         | Whether the outlet is a grocery store or some sort of supermarket                                     |
 | Item_Outlet_Sales         | float          | Sales of the product in the particular store.
 This is the target variable to be predicted             |

+We can maximize the future sales by exploring the key features that directly affect to the sales.

 ## Exploratory Visuals
 ![image](https://user-images.githubusercontent.com/50593017/194176046-46d7a187-0ec4-41cb-a2bc-a9a31eb5e238.png)